A. Purpose of the Policy

 Students who anticipate requiring time to organize suggested accommodations may choose to exercise the following options:

 i.
-Admission deferral - Students who have received an Offer of Admittance may choose to exercise the option of Admission Deferral (College of Graduate Studies and Research Policy 6.4.3).
+Admission deferral - Students who have received an Offer of Admittance may choose to exercise the option of Admission Deferral (College of Graduate Postdoctoral and Studies Policy 6.4.3.).

 ii.
-Medical leave - Students who are currently enrolled in the MPT program, and who have been identified as having a disability, may apply for a medical leave (College of Graduate Studies and Research Policy 10.6.1).
+Medical leave - Students who are currently enrolled in the MPT program, and who have been identified as having a disability, may apply for a medical leave (College of Graduate Postdoctoral and Studies Policy 10.6.1.).

 Students with disabilities are assessed utilizing the same criteria as other MPT students in regards to eligibility for and awarding of scholarships.